Jacobo Ramón

 Jacobo Ramón Naveros (born 6 January 2005) is a Spanish professional footballer who plays as a centre-back for club Como.

 Club career

 Real Madrid

-As a youth player, Ramón joined the youth academy of Spanish La Liga side Real Madrid, helping the club win the league.
+As a youth player, Ramón joined the youth academy of La Liga side Real Madrid, helping the club win the league.
 On 1 July 2024, Ramón was officially promoted to Real Madrid Castilla from the youth system, joining the reserve team of Real Madrid.

 On 22 January 2025, he made his professional debut with the senior Real Madrid team as a substitute in a 5–1 UEFA Champions League victory against Red Bull Salzburg.
 Later that year, on 4 May, he made his La Liga debut in a 3–2 victory over Celta Vigo.
 Ten days later, on 14 May, he scored his first goal for Real Madrid against Mallorca in a league game to seal a 2–1 win in the 95th minute of stoppage time.